 The weight specs list it as 4.7 or 6.6, however this is really being too picky.
-If you get it close to those numbers that is fine.
-In fact if you order a 4.7 lb weight, it may come 5.3 or whatever, but that is just fine.
+If getting it close to those numbers that is fine.
+In fact if ordering a 4.7 lb weight, it may come 5.3 or whatever, but that is just fine.
 There has to be some sort of reference for the factory to label the Grandfather clock weights so it is what it is.
 Just know if it is a pound over that is fine.
 If it's a little under, that is fine also.
 They do not have to be exact.

 Often wrong from the start